Biochemistry, MS

 Biochemistry, Biofuels, Computational, DNA, Diagnostics, Medical Research, Nanotechnology, Science, Solar, analytical, approved for STEM-OPT extension, biological, biophysics, chemistry, molecular, sustainability

-To become successful in an increasingly post-disciplinary scientific world, you'll want to learn how to solve biological problems with molecular tools.
-This program, with its distinct emphasis on structure, properties and synthesis from the molecular perspective in a biological context, allows you to tackle complex challenges in and out of the lab.
+To become successful in an increasingly postdisciplinary scientific world, you'll want to learn how to solve biological problems with molecular tools.
+Through this program, with its distinct emphasis on structure, properties and synthesis from the molecular perspective in a biological context, you'll be able to tackle complex challenges in and outside the lab.

-Students who earn an MS degree in biochemistry in the School of Molecular Sciences are trained in the fundamental aspects of the discipline, but most also choose to learn by joining transdisciplinary teams that work on larger, mission-based contemporary problems in areas such as:
+In the Master of Science program in biochemistry in the School of Molecular Sciences, you are trained in the fundamental aspects of the discipline.
+You also have the option to learn by joining transdisciplinary teams that work on larger, mission-based contemporary problems in areas such as:

-The master's degree program in biochemistry provides students with the training they need to solve biological problems at the molecular scale and contribute to research on current challenging societal issues.
+You learn to solve biological problems at the molecular scale and contribute to research that can address challenging societal issues.

 30 credit hours and a thesis, or